babaei503/saba-microservices/README.md

 Zuul uses Ribbon to lookup available services and routes the external request to an appropriate service instance.

-Start to call the composite service through the edge server, The edge server is found on the port 8765  and as we have seen above we can use the path /api/product-composite/** to reach the product-composite service through our edge server.

 ## Turbine Service

 Run this project as a Spring Boot app (e.g. import into IDE and run